Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Then, to make room in your backpack, take off your clothing items— as clothing would be best for packing inside your jeans — and stuff down into every leg hole.

-Lastly, run more string through the belt loops at the highest point of your jeans "bag" and tight and tie a good knot.
-It won't look pretty yet.
-You just made an optional bag for carrying supplies.
+Lastly, run more string through the belt loops at the highest point of your jeans "bag," tighten it, and tie a good knot.
+It won't look pretty yet, but you just made an optional bag for carrying supplies.
 Bind it to the top of your backpack to hang off the back.

 What to Add to Your Get Home Bag List for Multi-day Travel

-Assuming you live more than 25 miles from where you work, you should get ready for extra days of travel.
-Assuming you live 25 – 50 miles from work, you should be great with simply adding somewhat more food and ensuring that you have some way to filter water.
+If you live more than 25 miles from your work, you should prepare for extra days of travel.
+If you live 25 – 50 miles from work, you should be fine with adding some more food and ensuring that you have some way to filter water.

 Where to store your Get Home Bag?